Updated through 2019 season

 Running back Brandon Graham '98 rewrote the MIAA and Hope record books.
 He rushed for six touchdowns in a single game, set a school, led the MIAA in rushing yardage three consecutive years, and gained nearly 4,400 yards over his career.

-Joe Schwander became the first Hope quarterback to rush for more than 200 yards in a game when he gained 209 yards on 25 carries in a 38-20 victory over Alma in 2005.
-He also set a Hope mark for touchdowns scored by a quarterback in a single season with nine in 2005.
+Joe Schwander ‘06 became the first Hope quarterback to rush for more than 200 yards in a game when he gained 209 yards on 25 carries over Alma in 2005.
+That record was broken by Mason Opple ’20 who, at quarterback, rushed for 244 on 27 carries against Olivet in 2018.

 Hope football alumni coached Michigan high school football teams to unprecedented success in 2008.
 Three Hope alumni were the head coach of teams that captured Michigan state high school championships -- Peter Stuursma '93 who coached East Grand Rapids High School to a third straight Division 3 state championship; Pat Collins '97 who guided Montague High School to the Division 6 state championship in his fifth season as head coach; and Greg Vaughan '99 who led Traverse City St. Francis High School to the Division 7 state championship in his first season as head coach.